University of FloridaSolutions for Your Life

-Several kinds of non-biting flies can be found in and around farms, residences, and food-handling establishments.
-These flies can be harmful to health, causing annoyance and discomfort.
-All filth flies (Table 1) have an egg, larva (maggot), pupa, and adult stage in their life cycle.
-The adult fly has 2 wings (the hind pair is reduced to a knobbed balancing organ).
+Several kinds of nonbiting flies can be found in and around farms, residences, and food-handling establishments.
+These flies cause annoyance and discomfort and can also be harmful to human and animal health.
+All filth flies have an egg, larva (maggot), pupa, and adult stage in their life cycle.
+The adult fly has two major wings and two reduced wings, called halteres.
+These reduced wings are knob-shaped balancing organs.

-Filth flies are usually scavengers in nature and many are capable of transmitting diseases to man.
-Filth flies can usually be grouped according to their habits and appearance as: houseflies and their relatives; flesh flies, blow flies and bottle flies, filter flies, soldier flies, and vinegar (fruit) flies.
+These flies are usually scavengers in nature, and many are capable of transmitting diseases to man.
+These flies can usually be grouped according to their habits and appearance as houseflies and their relatives; flesh flies, blow flies, and bottle flies; filter flies; soldier flies; and vinegar (fruit) flies.

 House Fly

-The house fly, Musca domestica (Figure 1) is one of the most common of all insects.
-It is worldwide in distribution and is a pest in homes, barns, poultry houses, food processing plants, dairies, and recreation areas.
-It has a tremendous breeding potential and during the warmer months can produce a generation in less than two weeks.
+The house fly (Figure 1) is one of the most common of all insects.
+It is worldwide in distribution and is a pest in homes, barns, poultry houses, food-processing plants, dairies, and recreation areas.
+It has a tremendous breeding potential, and during the warmer months can produce a generation in less than two weeks.
 In many areas of Florida the house fly breeds continually throughout the year.

 Figure 1.
 House fly.

 House fly eggs are laid in almost any type of warm organic material.
 Animal or poultry manure is an excellent breeding medium.
 Fermenting vegetation such as grass clippings and garbage can also provide a medium for fly breeding.
-The whitish eggs, which are laid in clusters of 75-100, hatch within 24 hours into tiny larvae or maggots.
-In 4 to 6 days the larvae migrate to drier portions of the breeding medium and pupate.
+The whitish eggs, which are laid in clusters of 75 to 100, hatch within 24 hours into tiny larvae, or maggots.
+In four to six days the larvae migrate to drier portions of the breeding medium and pupate.
 The pupa stage may vary in length considerably, but in warm weather can be about three days.
-When the adult emerges from the puparium, the wings are folded in tight pads.
+When the adult emerges from the pupal case, or puparium, the wings are folded in tight pads.

 The house fly crawls about rapidly while the wings unfold and the body dries and hardens.
 Under normal conditions this may take as little as an hour.
 Mating occurs immediately.
-A house fly may go through an entire life cycle; egg, larva, pupa to winged adult in 6 to 10 days under Florida conditions.
+A house fly may go through an entire life cycle—egg, larva, pupa to winged adult—in six to 10 days under Florida conditions.
 An adult house fly may live an average of 30 days.
-During warm weather 2 or more generations may be produced per month.
+During warm weather two or more generations may be produced per month.
 Because of this rapid rate of development and the large numbers of eggs produced by the female, large populations build up.

-House flies are strong fliers and can become widely distributed by flying, wind currents, vehicles and animals.
+House flies are strong fliers and can become widely distributed by flying, wind currents, vehicles, and animals.
 Generally, however, flies are abundant in the immediate vicinity of their breeding site.
-Under certain conditions, they may migrate 1 to 4 miles, but are usually limited to one-half to 2 miles.
+Under certain conditions, they may migrate one to four miles, but are usually limited to one-half to two miles.

-House flies feed by using sponging type mouthparts.
-As the fly moves about from one food source to another, it samples and eats its food by regurgitating liquid and dropping it on the food to liquify it.
-Light colored spots called fly specks are visible signs of this type of feeding.
+House flies feed by using sponging-type mouthparts.
+As the fly moves about from one food source to another, it samples and eats its food by regurgitating liquid and dropping it on the food to liquefy it.
+Light-colored spots called fly specks are visible signs of this type of feeding.
 Darker fly specks associated with house flies are fecal spots.

-Resistance is a complex problem associated with chemical control of insects.
-Recognized some 50 years ago, it is not a new problem.
-Defined, resistance is the ability of an insect population to withstand exposure to insecticides, and this is acquired by breeding from insects that have survived previous exposures to an insecticide that did not wipe out the whole population.
-The surviving insects are resistant because either biochemical mechanisms (enzymes) enable them to quickly break down the insecticide or behavioristic adaptations enable them to somehow avoid the insecticide.
+Resistance to insecticide is a complex problem associated with chemical control of insects.
+Recognized some more than 75 years ago, it is not a new problem.
+Resistance is the ability of an insect population to withstand exposure to insecticides, and this is acquired by breeding among insects that have survived previous exposures to an insecticide that did not wipe out the whole population.
+The surviving insects are resistant either because biochemical mechanisms (enzymes) enable them to quickly break down the insecticide or behavioral adaptations enable them to somehow avoid the insecticide.

 Flesh Flies

-Flesh flies (Figure 3) are a scavenger fly species that usually feeds on carrion or meat scraps in garbage.
-They are medium- to large-sized flies and usually have 3 dark thoracic stripes and mottled abdomens.
+Flesh flies (Figure 2) are a scavenger fly species that usually feeds on carrion or meat scraps in garbage.
+They are medium-to-large flies and usually have three dark thoracic stripes and a mottled abdomen.
 Many of the common species have a red tip on the abdomen.

-Flesh flies retain their eggs within the body of the female until they are ready to hatch.
+Female flesh flies retain their eggs within their body until they are ready to hatch.
 The larvae are deposited directly onto the food the immature will be eating.
-The life cycle for the common species can be completed in 8 to 21 days.
+The life cycle for the common species can be completed in eight to 21 days.

 The preferred breeding media around residences are decayed flesh, spoiling meat, and manure.
-Usually garbage can meat scraps and dog food left outside are abundant sources of flesh fly breeding.
+Usually garbage cans, meat scraps, and dog food left outside are abundant sources of flesh fly breeding.
 Flesh flies can breed in dead rodents and birds in attics or wall voids of houses.

 Blow Flies and Bottle Flies

-There are quite a few species of blow flies (Figure 4) and bottle flies (Figure 5) which are found in and around residences.
-The greenbottle, bluebottle, and bronzebottle flies are particularly abundant in Florida.
+There are quite a few species of blow flies (Figure 3) and bottle flies (Figure 4) that are found in and around residences.
+The green bottle flies, blue bottle flies, and bronze bottle flies are particularly abundant in Florida.
 In urban areas these flies may be more abundant than house flies.

-The blow flies and bottle flies usually have a metallic blue or green color or both on the thorax and abdomen.
+The blow flies and bottle flies usually have a metallic blue, green, or both colors on the thorax and abdomen.
 These flies are strong fliers and range many miles from breeding places.
 They are abundant during the warm summer months.

 Blow flies and bottle flies can breed on dead rodents and birds in attics or wall voids of houses.
 They usually breed in meat scraps, animal excrement, and decaying animal matter around houses.
 The adult flies are quite active inside and are strongly attracted to light.
 The mature larvae are often a problem when they migrate from breeding areas to pupate.

 Blow flies usually lay eggs on dead animals or decaying meat.
 Garbage cans have been known to produce 30,000 blow flies in one week.
-The life cycle usually lasts 9-21 days from egg to adult.
+The life cycle usually lasts nine to 21 days from egg to adult.

-Filter/moth flies (Figure 6), (drain flies), belong to the family of flies called moth flies.
-They are 1/16 to 1/18 in in length; light gray to tan in color.
-Their life cycle is 7 to 20 days.
+Filter/moth/drain flies (Figure 5), belong to the family of flies generally called moth flies, because their scale-covered wings resemble those of a moth.
+They are 1/16 to 1/8 inch (1.6 to 3.2 mm) in length and light gray to tan.
+Their life cycle is seven to 20 days.
 Adult flies have the body and wings covered with dense, long hairs.
-Moth/filter flies breed in decomposing organic material, such as moist plant litter, garbage, sewage, around kitchen or bathroom sinks and water traps in plumbing fixtures.
+Moth/filter flies breed in decomposing organic material, such as moist plant litter, garbage, sewage, and around kitchen or bathroom sinks and water traps in plumbing fixtures.

 Soldier Flies

-The soldier fly (Figure 7) is a widespread pest which occasionally becomes a problem in homes.
-The adult is a large fly about 1 inch long with 2 large translucent areas on the abdomen.
+The soldier fly (Figure 6) is a widespread pest that occasionally becomes a problem in homes.
+The adult is a large fly about 1 inch (2.5 cm) long with two large, translucent areas on the abdomen.
 The fly behaves like a wasp and is similar in appearance to a mud-dauber wasp.
-The larvae prefer to feed on human or animal excrement although they have also been known to breed in honey bee colonies killed in walls of houses.
+The larvae prefer to feed on human or animal excrement, although they have also been known to breed in honeybee colonies killed in walls of houses.

 Most frequently the larvae are found in bathrooms migrating from the septic tank or sewer line.
 The presence of the maggot under such circumstances indicates the septic tank or sewage line is not working properly.